nathan-limjw/smart_dining_assistant/rag/README.md

 - Drops sharply past 0.8

 ## Using this component in the project
-Given a user query, the retrievr will:
+Given a user query, the retriever will:
 1. Detect cities
 2. Retrieve relevant chunks
 3. Re-rank chunks after scoring